arunpraba/reactjs.org/src/content/reference/react/useDeferredValue.md

 <Intro>

-`useDeferredValue` is a React Hook that lets you defer updating a part of the UI.
+`useDeferredValue` is a React Hook that enables you defer updating a part of the UI.

 ```js
 const deferredValue = useDeferredValue(value)